laravel/spark-docs/notifications.md

         'action_url' => '/link/to/task',
     ]);

 The `action_text` and `action_url` attributes are optional so you do not need to pass them in order to create a notification.
-However, providing these attributes will create a button on the notification where the user can be directed to some other location with information relevant to the notification.
+However, providing these attributes will create a button on the notification where the user can be directed to some other location for information relevant to the notification.

 When a notification is created, Spark will fire the `Laravel\Spark\Events\NotificationCreated` event, which your application can listen for to do work after a notification is created.